wayneandlayne/BricktronicsButton/API.md

 Constructor - Advanced constructor that accepts a SensorSettings struct to also override the low-level Arduino functions.

-### Parameters
+**Parameters**

-* `const BricktronicsSensorSettings &settings` - A reference to the struct containing all the sensor settings.
+* `const BricktronicsSensorSettings &settings` - A const reference to the struct containing all the sensor settings.
 Get these structs from the [BricktronicsShield](https://github.com/wayneandlayne/BricktronicsShield) or [BricktronicsMegashield](https://github.com/wayneandlayne/BricktronicsMegashield) library.

 ## `void begin(void)`